 The proposed distribution of funds will address the priority needs of the plan by meeting the goals and objectives designed to meet those needs.
-The funds allocated to each different goal is designed to effectively meet needs across the State as distributed through the various methods of distribution.
+The funds allocated to each different goal are designed to effectively meet needs across the State as distributed through the various methods of distribution.
 See the PR-25 of the Strategic Plan for more details on each priority need identified in the plan.
-The AP-20 describes each goal that
+The AP-20 describes each goal that will address these needs, and provides a description, estimated funding amounts and specific outcomes for each goal.

-Annual Action Plan 2025 196
+Annual Action Plan 2025